CapstoneDesign-Spring2026-UlsanCollege/Air-quality-monitoring-system/Docs/PROJECT.md

-# TEAM AGREEMENT - Air Quality Monitoring System
+# Air Quality Monitoring System

-This document is our **team constitution**.

-It defines how our team will work together, communicate, resolve conflicts, and ensure that every member contributes to the success of the project.

-Clear agreements help teams avoid misunderstandings and maintain productive collaboration throughout the semester.

-This agreement may be updated during the semester if all team members agree and the change is recorded in the repository.

----
+An Air Quality Monitoring System (AQMS) is a system used to measure, analyze, and report the level of pollution in the air.
+It collects data about harmful gases and particles in the atmosphere and shows whether the air is safe or unhealthy for people, animals, and the environment.

 # Team Information